vlang/v/doc/docs.md

 }
 ```

-If you have a struct field which should be checked, there is also a way to name a alias.
+If you have a struct field which should be checked, there is also a way to name an alias.
 ```v
 if x.bar is MyStruct as bar {
     // x.bar cannot be cast automatically